dummyvx/movieku/README.md

 1. Clone this repo using git
 2. Open terminal, and cd into `client` directory, and type `yarn` or `npm`.
 3. Open another terminal, and start your mongodb service.
 Or if you don't use Mongodb locally, you can skip this step.
 4. Open another terminal, and cd into `server` directory.
-Go to `/server` folder on this github project and read the `README.md` to run configure and run the server
+Go to `/server` folder on this github project and read the `README.md` to configure and run the server

 ## That's It